-Pen sac cement and general-purpose sealant, mixed in our shop in small batches from natural flake shellac for maximum freshness and working life.
+Pen sac cement and general purpose sealant, mixed in our shop in small batches using natural flake shellac for maximum freshness and working life.
+Nontoxic, prepared with food-grade ethanol, 100% methanol-free.
 Softens with heat, best choice for latex and PVC sacs (use silicone adhesive for silicone sacs).
-Tip-resistant 1/2 ounce (15 ml) glass jar with built-in flat profile brush applicator, $6
+Tip-resistant 1/2 ounce (15 ml) glass jar with built-in flat profile brush applicator, $6.50

 Thread sealant, rosin-based, thick and sticky at room temperature, apply warm.
 Will hold threaded joints firm and ink-tight, releases readily for disassembly when gently heated.
 Typical uses include Vacumatic, piston-filler, and plunger-filler section joints.
 All natural, non-toxic, no petrochemicals.
 5 ml will last a long time: $8

-Pure medical-grade talc, no added oils or perfumes.
+Pure laboratory grade talc, no added oils or perfumes.
 Apply thinly with brush or wiper to pen sacs and diaphragms.
 Prevents sticking, eases installation, protects both the sac and the pen barrel from chemical reaction.

 A nib block is an essential tool for straightening nibs that are sprung or otherwise damaged.
 Vintage examples are nearly impossible to find, however, and the modern tool steel blocks that have been lovingly machined and hand-finished cost hundreds of dollars, if you can get in on a one of their limited production runs.
 Some years ago, we bought a group of old nib blocks from a long-established pen repair service in England.
 Most were tool steel in various shapes, but a couple were made of acrylic.
 Though they had some superficial scuffing and scratches from decades of hard use, they were still as good as ever, which inspired us to use the same material for a new run of nib blocks, affordable for every pen hobbyist.